 Islam is the dominant religion of Kyrgyzstan.
 Most of the Muslims living in Kyrgyzstan are Sunni Muslims.

 Christianity is the second-largest religion practiced in Kyrgyzstan, Other faiths practiced in Kyrgyzstan include Russian Orthodox and Ukrainian Orthodox versions of Christianity, Jehovah's Witnesses.

 Som (c) (KGS).

 Unitary parliamentary constitutional republic.

-In the coldest areas temperatures are sub-zero for around 40 days in winter, and even some desert areas experience constant snowfall in this period.
+Temperatures in the coldest locations reach sub-zero for roughly 40 days in winter, and some desert areas get continual snowfall throughout this time.

 If you want to visit the major cities of Kyrgyzstan and the lowlands, the best times are spring and autumn, especially the periods of April-May and September-October.